Is Ketchup Good For You?

 This post may contain affiliate links.
 I may receive a small commission at no extra cost to you.
 All opinions remain my own.

-Ketchup dates back to the Middle Ages, where it was commonly used as a sauce or condiment on bread.
+Ketchup began way back during the Middle Ages.
+Folks enjoyed it as a tasty sauce or a zesty spread on their bread.

 It’s now one of the most common condiments found at American restaurants.